 Travelers with mobility challenges find limited accessibility infrastructure.

-Infrastructure for mobility challenges is very limited.
+Accessibility infrastructure is highly restricted.
 Public buildings, transportation, and sidewalks generally lack ramps, elevators, or other accessible features.

 Few attractions or transportation options are formally accessible.
 The flat terrain of the atolls makes some areas manageable for walking.